Home » Computer Guides » Mouse Settings And Keyboard Basics.

 In Windows 10, click Adjust Mouse & Cursor Size.

-And in Windows 11, click Mouse Pointer and Touch (Pointer Size & Colour).
+And if you’re using Windows 11, click Mouse Pointer and Touch (Pointer Size & Colour).

-Changing the mouse pointer size in Windows 10.
+Adjust mouse and cursor size is marked in Windows 10.

 Windows 10.